Archive for the ‘Education Reform’ Category

 Lt.
 Governor Bell recently praised the Common Core State Standards (CCSS), but there are several important things he and others need to realize.

-While the math standards themselves are pretty good, the notion that these are not national standards is inaccurate.
+While the math standards themselves are pretty good (addendum: read better than most states, but not top state standards), the notion that these are not national standards is inaccurate.
 When you have national organizations (National Governor’s Association and Chief State School Officers) collaborating to create one set of standards, you have de facto national standards.

 The claim that the federal government isn’t involved in these standards is laughable.
 They bribed states to adopt the standards with Race to the Top grants (which would only be available for a handful of states) IF they adopted CCSS.
 Now, several states have sought waivers on No Child Left Behind’s annual yearly progress and the federal DOE is telling them, “we’ll grant you a waiver, IF you adopt ‘career and college ready standards’ (hint: Common Core).”
 Why were the Feds so interested in bribing states to get on CCSS even before a final draft was ready?
 They aren’t involved in this, right?